SergioZ3R0/RubberDucky/README.md

 # RubberDucky With a Raspberry Pi Pico
-In this Repository, you will find some payloads for Windows And Linux To make the basic configuration for a Raspberry Pi Pico:
+In this Repository, you will find some payloads for Windows And Linux.
+To make the basic configuration for a Raspberry Pi Pico:
 1. Copy flash_Nuke on you raspberry
 2. Copy adafruit-circuitpython on your Raspberry